DBremen/dbremen.github.io/_posts/2021-02-23-AutoExtract.md

 ![image.png](attachment:f44723ea-ea09-461c-b978-b74ca310ac30.png)

-The highlight of Monitor-Folder is the ability to refer to the event variables directly from within the provided $Action ScriptBlock (this ScriptBlock is executed when the monitored event is triggered):
+The highlight of Monitor-Folder is the ability to refer to the event  variables directly from within the provided $Action script block (it is  executed when the monitored event is triggered):

 ```PowerShell
 $folder = "$env:USERPROFILE\Desktop\test\Desktop\test"